-It is worth to note that the ability of the leader to behave maliciously is limited, since the leader can broadcast a global update only if the affirmative votes of more than 2/3 verifiers are acquired.
-If it does not collected votes of more than 2/3 verifiers, it can only choose to verify the next global update or finish the current round of communications.
+Note that the ability of the leader to behave maliciously is limited, since the leader can broadcast a global update only if the affirmative votes of more than 2/3 verifiers are acquired.
+If this condition is not met, it can only choose to verify the next global update or finish the current round of communications.
 Thus, if the leader is malicious, what it can do to harm the system is to deny the votes of other verifiers and broadcast an empty block to delay the iteration of FL.

-We apply Krum in verification instead of aggregation due to: 1) Its result is consistent on the same updates as the input, facilitating the consensus on the voting result.
-2) Given $n$ updates to be scored, its complexity is $\mathcal{O}(n^2)$.
-But $n$ is usually larger in aggregation than that in verification of BlockDFL.
-Intuitively, Krum is negatively affected by the sparseness of model updates since it calculates distance between updates element-wisely.
-But we observe that many of the indexes of the $(1-s)|d_i|$ elements with the largest absolute value in different updates may overlap, enabling to spatially distinguish the sparsed normal and poisoned updates.
-More details about it are available in Appendix B.
+We apply Krum in verification instead of aggregation due to: 1) Its result is consistent on the same updates, facilitating the consensus on the voting result.
+2) Its complexity is $\mathcal{O}(n^2)$ with $n$ updates to be scored, and $n$ is usually larger in aggregation than that in verification of BlockDFL.
+Intuitively, Krum is negatively affected by the sparseness of model updates since it calculates distance between them element-wisely.
+But we observe that many of the indexes of the $(1-s)|\mathbf{d}_i|$ elements with the largest absolute value in different updates may overlap, enabling to spatially distinguish the sparsed normal and poisoned updates.
+More details are in Section \ref{subsec-appendix-krum}.